samdbeckham/blog/dev/wrote/_posts/2015-01-21-thanks-codepen.md

 {% endhighlight %}

 And there it is, 100% CSS parallax.
-You won't be able to scroll yet because there's nothing to scroll to.
+You won't be able to scroll yet because there's nowhere to scroll to.
 Just add in an element below the stage and give it the following properties.

 {% highlight scss %}